 - Server-side: industry-standard Basic authentication

-- Client-sied: query string identifier plus CORS domain registration
+- Client-side: query string identifier plus CORS domain registration

 - Full working examples and connection libraries in several languages: Sample code on GitHub

 Features in Detail

 - Keyword Search — both the My Next Move search and the OnLine occupation search are available for use in your career site.
 Our REST web services API returns occupations matching a word, phrase, title, or full or partial O*NET-SOC code.
 The results include the code and title of each matching occupation.